Tattomoosa/mattotousa.art/content/about/index.md

 +++
-title="Matt O'Tousa is a painter" template="about.html"
+title="Matt O'Tousa is a Painter" template="about.html"
 +++